cs50/roku50/README.txt

 Please note that the cover photo/banner have requirements for specific dimensions (see the documentation).

 Previews for the photos are simply images living on your server that you linked to in the video xml files.The required dimensions aren't specified, but dimensions that I've found to work are 254x191 png image files.

-6. Installing
+6. Installing and Publishing

 Make sure the format is the same as my folder.
 The Makefile should be similar (in here, you can change your AppName that is presumably used elsewhere. not important), and reusable.